 Brisbane SE Queensland

-The capital of Queensland, Brisbane, holds a few surprises for visitors when you travel to SE Queensland, including a beach right in the middle of the city.
+The capital of Queensland, Brisbane, offers visitors a few surprises when they travel to SE Queensland, including a beach right in the middle of the city.

-If you want more information on this area, you can read my blogs Brisbane City, Brisbane City Markets, Eat Street Northshore and Koalas Around Brisbane.
+If you want more information on this area, read my blogs Brisbane City, Brisbane City Markets, Eat Street Northshore and Koalas Around Brisbane.

 Brisbane City